-The TCL 4 Series is okay for watching movies.
-It has a VA panel with an outstanding contrast ratio that allows it to display deep blacks.
-However, black uniformity is just okay, and there's no local dimming feature.
-It displays 1080p and 4k content without any artifacts and removes judder from 24p sources, such as Blu-ray players or native apps.
+The TCL 4 Series is okay for watching movies in dark rooms.
+It has a VA panel with a fantastic contrast ratio that allows it to display deep blacks.
+However, black uniformity is just okay, and there's no local dimming feature to deepen any blacks.
+It displays 1080p and 4k content without any artifacts and removes judder from 24p sources, like Blu-ray players or native apps.

-The TCL 4 Series is okay for TV shows.
+The TCL 4 Series is okay for TV shows in bright rooms.
 It has decent reflection handling, but it doesn't get bright enough to combat glare in a well-lit room.
 It upscales lower-resolution content without any problems, and it doesn't have the risk of permanent burn-in from constant exposure to static elements.
-Sadly, it has narrow viewing angles and you quickly lose image accuracy as you move off-center.
+Sadly, it has narrow viewing angles, and you quickly lose image accuracy as you move off-center.

-The TCL 4 Series isn't bad for watching sports.
+The TCL 4 Series isn't bad for watching sports in well-lit rooms.
 It has decent reflection handling for when you want to watch in a room with some lights, but it doesn't get bright enough to combat a ton of glare.
-It has a slow response time that results in some motion blur with fast-moving content.
+It has a slow response time that results in some black smear with fast-moving content.
 It also has narrow viewing angles, so it's not an ideal choice for watching the game with a large group of people.

 The TCL 4 Series is okay for video games.
 It has an incredibly low input lag when gaming with a 4k resolution, but it increases significantly with 1080p content.
-The response time is slow, resulting in motion blur, and it doesn't have any extra gaming features like variable refresh rate (VRR) support.
+The response time is slow, resulting in black smearing in dark scenes, and it doesn't have any extra gaming features like variable refresh rate (VRR) support.
 However, if you game in a dark room, it has an outstanding contrast ratio.

 The TCL 4 Series is unremarkable for HDR movies.
-It has an outstanding contrast ratio that results in deep blacks, but there's no local dimming feature to further improve it.
+It has a fantastic contrast ratio that results in deep blacks, but there's no local dimming feature to further improve it.
 Unfortunately, HDR content doesn't look all that different from SDR content because it fails to display a wide color gamut and has bad peak brightness, so highlights don't pop how they should.

 The TCL 4 Series is alright for HDR gaming.
-It provides okay gaming performance thanks to its low HDR input lag, but it has a slow response time that results in motion blur.
-It has an outstanding contrast ratio that makes black appear deep, but HDR content doesn't look good because it doesn't get bright, fails to display a wide color gamut, and lacks local dimming.
+It provides okay gaming performance thanks to its low HDR input lag, but it has a slow response time that results in black smear.
+It has a fantastic contrast ratio that makes black appear deep, but HDR content doesn't look good because it doesn't get bright, fails to display a wide color gamut, and lacks local dimming.

-The TCL 4 Series is a basic TV with an okay design.
+The TCL 4 Series is a basic TV with a simple, no-frills design.
 It looks a lot like the TCL 4 Series 2019 with a different pattern on the back.
-It has wide-set feet and the overall build feels cheap.
+It has wide-set feet, and the overall build feels cheap.

 The wide-set stand is made of plastic, and the TV wobbles a bit.
 The position of the feet can't be changed to accommodate smaller tables.